 LCSC’s Workforce Training has classes that are offered throughout the year.

 Often your local healthcare agencies also offer training.
 Some long term care agencies offer training as part of your agreement to work for them.

 Of course!
 However, the requirements for foreign students entering US colleges are sometimes difficult to meet.
 It is recommended that you talk directly with the Office of International Students.

-Please see the college catalogue for full requirements to qualify to apply to the LCSC nursing program.
-The iBT or IETLS tests of language competency are required for admission to the nursing program for all students for whom English is not the native and first language.
+Please see our website for full requirements to qualify to apply to the LCSC nursing program.
+The TOEFL iBT or IETLS tests of language competency are required for admission to the nursing program for all students for whom English is not the native and first language.
 These tests must have been taken within two years of application.

 If you have taken college or university courses in a country other than the United States, the courses have to be carefully evaluated by an outside agency for transfer to our college.

-Students from the University of Idaho and Washington State University can find advising transfer plans on our website for the Basic BSN.
+Students from the University of Idaho and Washington State University can find advising transfer plans on the Transfer Guide page link above.